gdalle/IntroJulia/index.md

 All of the links in the menu point to notebooks that can be visualized in your browser without any prerequisites.
 To edit or run a notebook, click on `Edit or run this notebook` and follow the instructions given there.
 You will need to [install Julia](https://julialang.org/downloads/) and add the [Pluto package](https://github.com/fonsp/Pluto.jl).
 I sometimes had issues with Pluto in Firefox, so you may want to try Google Chrome.

+While these notebooks are great for interactive exploration of short code snippets, they have serious downsides when it comes to larger tasks.
+We strongly advise you to choose another tool for more ambitious projects, ideally an IDE such as VSCode (more on this below).

 ## The basics

 ### What is Julia?